 On June 19, 2017, the Company announced that it had entered into a definitive arrangement agreement with Shanta Gold Limited ("Shanta") pursuant to which Shanta was to acquire all of the issued and outstanding common shares of Helio by way of a statutory plan of arrangement (the "Plan of Arrangement").
 The Agreement was to be subject to shareholder and B.C.
 Supreme Court approval.
 The arrangement agreement specifies the terms of a conditional, all-share transaction under which Shanta would acquire 100% of all issued and outstanding Helio shares in exchange for 59.5 million Shanta shares.
 If approved, Helio shareholders would have received 0.227766 of a Shanta share for each Helio share.
-This offer was rescinded by the offeror subsequent to June 30, 2017 (Note 13).
+This offer was purportedly rescinded by the offeror on August 18, 2017.
+Helio has rejected Shanta's attempt to terminate the arrangement agreement, and is considering the options available to the Company that will best protect the interests of its shareholders.